eljaladz/NodeEl/VPSFirst-timeSetup/README.md

 If the restart confirmation prompt appears, check all the columns by pressing the space key and then press enter \
 `` Jika prompt konfirmasi restart muncul, ceklis semua kolom dengan menekan tombol spapsi dan lalu tekan tombol enter `` \
 Your VPS will reboot.
 Re-access your VPS and continue with the next task. \
 `` VPS akan reboot.
-Akses vps mu untuk melanjutkan ke tugas selanjutnya ``
+Akses kembali vps mu untuk melanjutkan ke tugas selanjutnya ``

 ---